 Don't let the title fool you...it's no quickie checklist.

-With the immediate bonuses like the planning sheet template and quick reference guides as well as more freebie offers that come to your inbox later, you will have all the tools to get them started right or steer them back on track.
+With the immediate bonuses like the planning sheet template and quick reference guides, as well as more freebie offers that come to your inbox later, you will have all the tools to get them started right or steer them back on track.

-These are just two freebies with school success tips that we got… What to Do if Your Teen Hates School and 10 Things Parents Should Not Say to Their Teenagers
+These are just two freebies with school success tips that we got...
+What to Do if Your Teen Hates School and 10 Things Parents Should Not Say to Their Teenagers.

-We also have The Complete Guide to Taking Tests and Exams.
+We also received The Complete Guide to Taking Tests and Exams.
+You can get that here.

 I have 3 very different kids.